1926 Edmonton municipal election

 The 1926 municipal election was held December 13, 1926, to elect a mayor and six aldermen to sit on Edmonton City Council and three trustees to sit on the public school board.
 Harry Carrigan, J O Pilon, and W D Trainor were acclaimed to two-year terms on the separate school board.

 There were ten aldermen on city council, but four of the positions were already filled: James East, James Findlay, Frederick Keillor (SS), and A C Sloane were all elected to two-year terms in 1925 and were still in office.
-James McCrie Douglas (SS) had also been elected in 1925, but had resigned to run for mayor; accordingly, L S C Dineen was elected to a one-year term.
+James McCrie Douglas (SS) had also been elected in 1925, but had resigned to run for mayor halfway through his two-year term.
+Accordingly, L S C Dineen, the elected councillor with the fewest votes, was named to a one-year term to fill Douglas's seat.

 There were seven trustees on the public school board, but four of the positions were already filled: Ralph Bellamy, Frank Crang (SS), F S MacPherson, and Elmer Roper had all been elected to two-year terms in 1925 and were still in office.
 The same was true on the separate board, where R Crossland (SS), Charles Gariepy, Thomas Magee, and A J Ryan were continuing.

 The election of mayor was conducted using Alternative Voting; the election of councillors and school trustees was conducted using the single transferable vote system.